-Dr. Jeff Snyder-Reinke History Associate Professor
+Dr. Jeff Snyder-Reinke Associate Professor of History

 I was raised just down the road in Ontario, Oregon, and had the good fortune of joining The College of Idaho faculty in 2006.